 Best Dental Assistant Schools in Colorado

 If you want to work in dentistry without going to dental school, becoming a dental assistant is a solid choice.
-In Colorado, training programs can be completed in under a year, and you can start working soon after passing state requirements.
+In Colorado, training programs can be completed in about a year, and you can apply for roles upon completion after passing state requirements.

 Here’s what you need to know to choose the right dental assistant school in Colorado and start your career the right way.